 Mother’s Day Was Invented At This Old, Regal Church In West Virginia From The 1800s

 The church building is one of 16 National Historic Landmarks in West Virginia, and if you’re interested in learning more about its significance, you can read the original National Register of Historic Places nomination form for yourself here.
 You can also tour the shrine from April to October.
-To find out details, visit their Facebook page.
-As you celebrate Mother’s Day this May, honor the strong women in your life.
-They are far more precious than jewels.
+To find out details, visit the Andrews Methodist Episcopal Church Facebook page.

 And if you’re in Grafton with the family in tow, plan on checking out this incredible playground that’s designed like a castle, and it’s a royally fun adventure for kids!

 Are there many historic churches in West Virginia?

 The Mountain State is rich with places of worship.
 Throughout history, the church has not only been a place of worship, but also a sacred spot where neighbors come together as whole to congregate, to celebrate, and to mourn.
 The oldest such church in the entire state dates all the way back to three years after the end of the American Revolution.
 It was built in 1786 – and still stands!
 The congregation of the Methodist Rehoboth Church began in a schoolhouse two years prior to the construction of the modest church.
 The tiny church, measuring just 12-by-29 feet, was bigger than most homes in the day and even had a gallery.
 The pews were simple hand-hewn benches.
 Outside, there’s a cemetery, and the entire place has a serene, sacred feeling.
 You can visit this historic church from April through October.

 What are some facts about West Virginia history not many people know?